 These super easy goat cheese logs are a great addition to any holiday party.
-You can add them to a cheese and fruit tray, serve them on their own with an assortment of your favorite crackers and vegetable crudités, or you can thinly slice them to serve over your favorite mixed green salad.
+You can add them to a cheese and fruit tray, serve them on their own with an assortment of your favourite crackers and vegetable crudités, or you can thinly slice them to serve over your favorite mixed green salad.
 They’re simple but delicious.

 Pecan-Crusted Goat Cheese Logs

 Servings: one 4” goat cheese log

 Total Prep Time: 10 minutes

 - 1 4 oz. goat cheese log, chilled